brunch/appcache-brunch/README.md

 ## Usage

-Install the plugin via npm with `npm install --save appcache-brunch`.
+Install the plugin via npm with `npm install --save-dev appcache-brunch`.

 Or, do manual install: